Okipa/laravel-settings-management/README.md

 ## Usage

-Use the `settings()` helper as a model to access to your settings data from anywhere in your app :
+Use the `settings()` helper as a model instance to access to your settings data from anywhere in your app :
 ```php
 $email = settings()->email;
 ```